BMG-Esports/gjallarhorn/README.md

 If a card is unnecessary or temporarily unneeded, you can minimize it by clicking the arrow at the right of each card next to the push button.

 These JSON files can be connected to broadcasting software (vMix or OBS with applicable plugins) to allow for seamless editing and usage of data.
-However, not all of this data will be useful or even applicable even if you are hosting a tournament.
+However, not all of this data will be useful or even applicable to all organizers, and you can decide what data you'd like to use.
 Feel free to disregard any of the forms or data that are unnecessary for your production environment.

 ### Header